NCBI-Hackathons/GeneHummus/my-vignette.md

 Now we'll get the whole proteins ids with any of those SPARCLE architectures.
 For that, we use the `getProteins` function.
 Depending on your dataset this step may take from seconds to 3-5 minutes.
-To avoid errors in the HTTP2 framing layer is recommended to run the following code first :
+To avoid errors in the HTTP2 framing layer, it is recommended to run the following code first:

     httr::set_config(httr::config(http_version = 0))

-Now, it's save calling the function:
+Now, we use the `getProteins` function to retrieve ARF protein ids in the Legume family:

     my_values = getProteins(my_labelsIds, legumesIds)